BeamNG/BeamNGpy/README.rst

   import beamngpy

-The main class that exposes the API is ``BeamNGPy`` which can be instantiated
+The main class that exposes the API is ``BeamNGpy`` which can be instantiated
 with:

 .. code-block:: python

-  bpy = beamngpy.BeamNGPy('localhost', 64256)
+  bng = beamngpy.BeamNppy('localhost', 64256)

 Where host and port are your choice, of course.
 More details on the methods of this class can be found in the `API reference`_.